 We participate in Britain’s good practice employers’ forum on sexual orientation, run by Stonewall, the charity that works for equality for lesbians, gay men and bisexuals.

-For four consecutive years we have been named among the top 100 employers in their Index and in 2018 we were named a top ten trans employer.
+In 2019 we were named for the second consecutive year among the top 20 employers in their index and in 2018 we were named a top ten trans employer.

-The Diversity Champion programme provides us with access to a wide range of support and resources to ensure that we are an inclusive/supportive place to work, study and visit.
+The Diversity Champion programme provides us with access to a wide range of support and resources to ensure that we are an inclusive and supportive place to work, study and visit.

 - Visit the Stonewall website

 Race Equality Charter

 We’re one of only four Higher Education Institutes to successful renew its Race Equality Charter Bronze Award through AdvanceHE (formally the Equality Challenge Unit (ECU) for excellence in advancing racial equality in higher education.